scinode/node-graph-engine/docs/source/tutorial/knowledge_graphs.rst

 ====================================

 .. note::
-   This feature is available in the Local engine; other engines can call the same helper (``persist_workflow_knowledge``) to emit knowledge graphs once integration is added.
+   The Local engine persists workflow knowledge graphs out of the box.
+Other engines call the same helper (``persist_workflow_knowledge_graph``); ensure integration is enabled for your backend.

 What gets stored
 ----------------